 Computer Science – £28,000

 English – £12,000

 *Trainees in these subjects are eligible for additional early-career payments of £2,000 each in their second, third and fourth year of teaching

 **Bursaries are available to trainees on a classics course where the course is in an ancient language (Latin or Ancient Greek)

 A full overview of the bursaries and scholarships available, as well as full terms and conditions, can be found on the Department for Education’s website.
 The amount you will be eligible for will be equivalent in value to whichever is the higher of the available scholarship or bursary for your training subject.
 If you’re a non-UK EU national, you could also receive this support.

 Yes.
 On this route, you will be required to pay tuition fees.
 The precise amount will vary depending on your training provider and can cost up to £9,250.
 However, a range of financial support is on offer to help you with this.

 You are able to apply for a Tuition Fee Loan and a separate Maintenance Loan to help you cover the cost and provide addition support with living costs.
 Eligibility rules apply, see the Department for Education’s website for details

 There’s also Additional financial support available if you’re a parent or have a disability

 Once you’ve completed Year 1, you will begin to receive a salary.
-As a RIS participant you will be paid at least level 1 of the main teacher payscale in Year 2 of the programme and at least level 2 of the main teacher pay scale in Year 3 of the programme.
+As a RIS participant you will be paid at least M1 of the main teacher payscale in Year 2 of the programme and at least M2 of the main teacher pay scale in Year 3 of the programme.
 This salary will vary according to your location.
-You can view the current teacher pay scales here.
+For illustration, you can view the 2020-21 teacher pay scales here.